-At its Facebook F8 2017 event, Zuckerberg made no secret of the direction they were taking AR and VR.
-The social media giant has never been known to stand pat, and with Camera Effects Platform, and Facebook Spaces, it’s looking to lead the way towards an exciting new realm of interactions.
+In 2017, Facebook announced they were moving toward the direction of AR and VR.
+The social media giant has always kept up on trends with the Camera Effects Platform and Facebook Spaces; now it’s looking to lead the way toward an exciting new realm of interactions with AI.

 Camera Effects Platform

-There are three key aspects of Facebook’s new AR platform:
+There are four key aspects of Facebook’s new AR platform:

 - Precise location: Precise location can place varying imagery in the camera’s viewfinder.
 During the event, Zuckerberg showed an image of a cereal bowl with sharks swimming around it, along with a graphic saying “It’s feeding time” rising from the table.